 From a glass of wine with your dinner to the occasional beer with friends, colleagues or family members, it’s normal to enjoy alcohol from time to time.
-However, if you use an SSRI such as sertraline (Zoloft), it’s not recommended to drink alcohol.
-The relationship between sertraline (Zoloft) and alcohol is big and well-researched.
+However, if you use an SSRI such as sertraline (brand name: Zoloft®), you may want to think twice before you pop that next bottle.

-Sertraline is one of several SSRIs used to treat major depressive disorder, post-traumatic stress disorder and social anxiety disorder.
-With millions of prescriptions in the US alone, it’s one of the most widely used and thoroughly tested SSRIs on the market.
+Sertraline is one of several SSRIs used to treat major depressive disorder, post-traumatic stress disorder and obsessive-compulsive disorder, among other conditions.
+With millions of prescriptions in the US alone, it’s one of the most widely used SSRIs on the market.

-If you’ve been prescribed sertraline, it’s normal to have questions about drinking alcohol while you take it.
-Below, we’ve answered common questions about consuming sertraline (Zoloft) and alcohol, and the health risks it can create.
+If you like to enjoy the occasional adult beverage and you’ve been prescribed sertraline, you probably have questions about drinking alcohol while you take it.
+Below, we’ve answered common questions about consuming alcohol while you use sertraline and the health risks it can create.

 Spoiler alert: Sertraline (Zoloft) and alcohol don’t go together.

 Is it Safe to Drink Alcohol While Using Sertraline?

 The FDA recommends avoiding alcohol consumption while using sertraline.

 Sertraline is thought to work by increasing the amount of serotonin that’s active in your brain.
 Alcohol, as a depressant, can affect your body’s serotonin levels and communication between different parts of your brain, potentially worsening sertraline side effects.

 Pfizer, the manufacturer of Zoloft (in which sertraline is the active ingredient), also recommends avoiding alcohol while using sertraline, as the two mixed may cause you to experience an increase in drowsiness.

 While mixing alcohol and sertraline isn't a “hard no,” and people on this medication do mix it with alcohol, it's still best to always follow the user guidelines when taking any medication.